geometor/arcprize/src/geometor/arcprize/solvers/gemini_instructions.md

 # Goals
-At this stage, we are most interested in your ability to determine the "story" of each puzzle - a description of how the input grid is transformed to the output grid.
+At this stage, we are most interested in your ability to determine the "story" of each task - a description of how the input grid is transformed to the output grid as a general rule, expressed as a natural language program.

 ## Perception and Discernment
-We want to improve your ability to accurately perceive the context of the puzzle and discern the pattern that leads to a solution
+We want to improve your ability to accurately perceive the context of the puzzle and discern the pattern that leads to a solution.
+Pay close attention to how the information captured in the YAML blocks informs the development of your natural language description of the transformation.

+# Responses
+Keep in mind that we are building a report of your responses as we move through the process.
+There is no need to be conversational.
+What is most important is that you build an excellent context that leads you to the answer